Why companies increasingly use AI for their forecasts

-- Volatility: Accuracy can be very low in case of fast-changing environments as experts have a limited capacity to analyse multiple, complex data sources at the same time.
-As a consequence, managers are not able to have a reliable forecast to make decisions in real time.
+- Volatility: Accuracy can be very low in the case of fast-changing environments as experts have a limited capacity to analyze multiple, complex data sources at the same time.
+As a consequence, managers are not able to have a reliable forecast to make decisions in real-time.

 Examples of where these methods can succeed

-The best use for the traditional methods is steady state situation such as the lunch rush through a cafeteria or predicting the number of tellers needed at a bank.
-In these situations, traditional forecasting work because past experiences are very useful for this type of forecasting.
+The best use for the traditional methods is steady-state situations such as the lunch rush through a cafeteria or predicting the number of tellers needed at a bank.
+In these situations, traditional forecasting works because past experiences are very useful for this type of forecasting.

 What does AI bring to forecasts?